innoq/iqvoc/README.md

 ## Compatibility

-iQvoc is fully compatible with Ruby 2.5 and 2.6.
+iQvoc is fully compatible with Ruby 2.6.

 ## Customization